tramitit/guides/en/portugal/change_of_address_on_citizen_card.md

 ---
-title: "Change of Address on Citizen Card"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: "Change of Address on Citizen Card in Portugal: A Step-by-Step Guide"
-description: "This guide outlines the procedure to change the address on a Citizen Card in Portugal, including required documents, and service providers."
+- Portugal
+date: '2024-06-07'
+description: Learn how to update your Citizen Card with new address in Portugal.
+Follow steps, provide necessary docs, and find IRN as a service provider.
 draft: false
+meta_title: 'Change Address on Citizen Card in Portugal: Procedure & Providers'
+title: 'Change Address on Citizen Card in Portugal: Procedure & Providers'
-translationKey: "portugal-change_of_address_on_citizen_card"
+translationKey: portugal-change_of_address_on_citizen_card
 ---

 ## Description
 ### What is it?